How life insurance, probate, and wills work

 Why designate a beneficiary to your life insurance policy?

 We all want to make sure that when we die, our families are financially secure and that our loved ones receive the money from our life insurance policy without any delay or cost.
-By all accounts, this was your intention when you initially purchased your life insurance policy.
+This was most likely your intention when you initially purchased your life insurance policy.

 As discussed above, this is possible if you have named a beneficiary or beneficiaries to your life insurance policy.
 This person could be your spouse, children, parents or anyone else you wish to leave the money for upon your death – even groups such as a charity or association.